vekotinkero/devenv/README.md

 # devenv
 The 'install.sh' script is used for installing some software for Ubuntu.
+It will log the current user out.
+Relogin is needed.

 # so what does it do?
 - Installs Code::Blocks IDE